35 Reporting and writing research

 5. The design of the study should be explained in detail in the Methods section.

-1. Which is the correct word to complete this sentence: to, too or two?
+1. Select the correct word to use to complete this sentence: to, too or two?

 'Liquid fertiliser was applied [______] pots each morning at 9am.'

-2. Which is the correct word to complete this sentence: its or it's?
+2. Select the correct word to use to complete this sentence: its or it's?

-'Each kangaroos was observed for signs that [______] tracking device caused discomfort.'
+'Each kangaroo was observed for signs that [______] tracking device caused discomfort.'

-3. What are the biggest problems with this sentence?
+3. What are the problems with this sentence?

-4. What is the biggest problem with this text?
+4. What is the problem with this text?

-1. Whichis the correct word to complete this sentence: there, their or they're?
+1. Select the correct word to use to complete this sentence: there, their or they're?

 'The subject were told to eat [______] snacks at about 8am.'

-2. What is the biggest problem with this text?
+2. What is the problem with this text?

 'The sample of pedestrians were all taken on a Thursday.'

-1. Explain why this sentence is poorly written, and write an improved version:
+1. Explain how this sentence can be misinterpreted, and write an improved version:

 'There was one rat in the cage that was male.'